Skip to main content

 Upon the successful completion of the course of study, students may study Form 6 NCEA Level 2 Mathematics.
 However, for some students, this is a terminating course and will provide credits towards Numeracy only.

-Externally assessed Standards – Examination and marked externally:
+Externally assessed Standards – examination and marked externally:

 • 1.3 – Interpret and apply mathematical and statistical information in context